shengrenTWR/shengrenTWR.github.io/_pages/about.md

 <!-- Getting started -->
 <!-- ====== -->
-Mr. Huang has published three conference papers in the fields of space technology, computer vision, and light pollution, serving as first and second author.
+<br>Mr. Huang has published three conference papers in the fields of space technology, computer vision, and light pollution, serving as first and second author.